Wolff-Parkinson-White Syndrome (Episodic Palpitations) in cats

 While there is no cure in the classical sense, the symptoms can be controlled with appropriate treatment and management.
 Catheter-based ablation could offer a possible permanent solution, although it is still being tested.

-There are no specific breeds that are known to be more susceptible.
-However, genetic predispositions may play a role, and certain family lines may be at higher risk.
+There are no specific breeds known to be more susceptible.
+However, genetic predispositions can play a role, and certain family lines might have a higher risk.

 7. Can WPW syndrome be inherited in cats?

-There is evidence that genetic factors may play a role in susceptibility to WPW syndrome.
+There are indications that genetic factors may play a role in susceptibility to WPW syndrome.
 However, the exact mechanism of inheritance is not yet fully understood and is still being researched.

 8. How does WPW syndrome affect a cat’s quality of life?

 Quality of life can be affected by the symptoms and the need for continuous treatment.
-However, with appropriate therapy and management, many cats can live a relatively normal life.
+However, with appropriate therapy and management, many cats can lead a relatively normal life.

 9. Are regular veterinary check-ups important for cats with WPW syndrome?